kameleon1/Subtitle-Workshop-Classic-v6.1.7/ReadMe.md

 * Added "Set Delay" and "Divide Lines" to the list's pop-up menu.
 See https://sourceforge.net/p/subtitle-workshop-classic/discussion/feat/thread/9239f7c6cc/

-* Disabled the hovering activity over the seek bar.
+* Disabled the hovering activity over the seekbar.
 Was confusing.
 See https://sourceforge.net/p/subtitle-workshop-classic/discussion/feat/thread/62a2fff8/

 * Negative times (e.g. Pause or durationn) are displayed correctly now in the list.